John Scofield: Biography

 Scofield released Überjam in 2002 and Up All Night in 2003, two albums on which he experimented with drum and bass.
 He recorded in Europe with the Bugge Wesseltoft New Conception of Jazz in 2001–2002 and 2006.
 In 2004 EnRoute: John Scofield Trio LIVE was released with Steve Swallow on bass and Bill Stewart on drums.
 It was recorded live at the Blue Note Jazz Club in New York City in December 2003.
-This was followed the next year by That's What I Say: John Scofield Plays the Music of Ray Charles.
-This led to performances with Mavis Staples, Gary Versace on organ, John Benitez on bass, and Steve Hass on drums.
-After sitting in for two engagements in December 2005 with Phil Lesh and Friends, Scofield has since played numerous shows with the band.
+That was followed the next year by That's What I Say: John Scofield Plays the Music of Ray Charles which led to performances with Mavis Staples, Gary Versace on organ, John Benitez on bass, and Steve Hass on drums.
+After sitting in for two engagements in December 2005 with Phil Lesh and Friends, Scofield has played numerous shows with the band.

-On September 26, 2006 he released Out Louder, his second collaboration with Medeski, Martin & Wood.
+On September 26, 2006, he released Out Louder, his second collaboration with Medeski, Martin & Wood.
 The group, known collectively as MSMW, toured worldwide in 2006 and 2007.
-Scofield performed in a duo with John Medeski named The Johns and in a trio with Medeski and drummer Adam Deitch.
+Scofield performed in a duo with John Medeski named The Johns and in a trio with Medeski and drummer Adam Deitch (Deitch is also a producer).
 He recorded music inspired by gospel on the 2009 album Piety Street with Jon Cleary and George Porter Jr.

-On September 18, 2007 EmArcy released This Meets That, an album recorded with Steve Swallow, Bill Stewart, and a horn trio.
+On September 18, 2007, EmArcy released This Meets That, an album recorded with Steve Swallow, Bill Stewart, and a horn trio.
 In 2011 EmArcy released A Moment's Peace, recorded with pianist Larry Goldings, bassist Scott Colley, and drummer Brian Blade.
-Scofield's 2010 album 54 had its origin in the 1990s when Vince Mendoza asked him to play on his first album.
+Scofield's 2010 album 54 had its origin in the 1990s when Vince Mendoza asked him to play on Mendoza's first album.
 As director of the Metropole Orchestra, Mendoza collaborated with Scofield on arrangements of Scofield's compositions that were performed by the orchestra.

 Scofield has been an adjunct faculty member in the Jazz Department in the Steinhardt School of Education at New York University.

-With Inside Scofield, a film by Joerg Steineck, a feature-length documentary about the master musician John Scofield was released in 2022.
+Inside Scofield, a film by Joerg Steineck, a feature-length documentary about Scofield, was released in 2022.

+Guitars

+Scofield's first electric guitar was a Hagstrom; his "workhorse" is an Ibanez AS200 from 1982.
+He endorses Ibanez and the company has a line of semi-hollow bodied guitars named for him.
+Steve Vai uses one on the road, for one of the songs from Inviolate.